Supported platforms: CODESYS 3.5, CODESYS 3.5 SAFETY

 Currently, the S Series and E Series control unit's code template S_Outputs / Outputs programs provide interface for all output related variables defined in Epec MultiTool Creator.
 All output related function blocks are implemented by the application.

-After startup test the external voltage is monitored by application diagnostics.
+After startup test the external voltage is monitored by application library diagnostics.

 Application level detection is required if external voltage needs to be monitored while operational (application functionality specific).
 External voltage can be monitored using DOS status of the output when PWM control is not active.